 3. Configure the SPI module to generate interrupts

-Configure the SPI module to generate interrupts when there is data availible in the receive FIFO.
+Configure the SPI module to generate interrupts when data is availible in the receive FIFO.
 You can test if the interrupt works by queuing any SPI transfer to the module.
-Once there is any data in the FIFO, the processor should enter interrupt.
-The interrupt ID for the SPI module is
+Once data is in the FIFO, the processor should receive an interrupt and enter the SPI ISR (the interrupt ID for the SPI module is

-Write a program that configures 2 interrupts; Setup the global timer to generate interrupts every second and setup the SPI module to interrupt when there is data availible in the receive FIFO.
+Write a program that configures two interrupts: Setup the global timer to generate interrupts every second; and setup the SPI module to interrupt when there is data availible in the receive FIFO.
 Each time the global timer interrupt occurs, initiate a read for accelerometer data.
 When the data is received, in the SPI FIFO interrupt service routine, send the accelerometer data via UART to the PC terminal.
 You can format the data the same as in requirement 2.